dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 Observing attribute changes
 ---------------------------

-You can observe any of the attributes (except the ``home_location``) and will receive notification every time a value is received from the connected vehicle.
+You can observe any of the attributes (except for :py:attr:`Vehicle.home_location <dronekit.lib.Vehicle.home_location>` and :py:attr:`Vehicle.parameters <dronekit.lib.Vehicle.parameters>`) and will receive notification every time a value is received from the connected vehicle.
 This allows you to monitor changes to velocity and other vehicle state without the need for polling.

-Observers are added using :py:func:`Vehicle.add_attribute_observer() <dronekit.lib.Vehicle.add_attribute_observer>`,
+Observers are added using :py:func:`Vehicle.on_attribute() <dronekit.lib.Vehicle.on_attribute>`,
 specifying the name of the attribute to observe and a callback function.
-The same string is passed to the callback when it is notified.
-Observers are removed using :py:func:`remove_attribute_observer() <dronekit.lib.Vehicle.remove_attribute_observer>`.
+Observers are removed using :py:func:`remove_attribute_listener() <dronekit.lib.Vehicle.remove_attribute_listener>`.

+The ``observer`` callback function is invoked with the ``self`` and ``attr_name`` arguments:

+* The ``attr_name`` (attribute name) is needed if the same callback is used for watching several attributes.
+* The ``self`` attribute is the associated :py:class:`Vehicle`.
+It is needed if you want to implement vehicle-specific callback handling (by comparing it to a global vehicle handle).

-The code snippet below shows how to add (and remove) a callback function to observe :py:attr:`location <dronekit.lib.Vehicle.location>` attribute changes.
+The code snippet below shows how to add (and remove) a callback function to observe location changes (:py:attr:`Vehicle.location.global_frame <dronekit.lib.Vehicle.location.global_frame>`).
 The two second ``sleep()`` is required because otherwise the observer might be removed before the the callback is first run.

 .. code:: python

-    # Callback function.
-The parameter is the name of the observed attribute (a string)
+    #Callback to print the location in global and local frames
-    def location_callback(attribute):
+    def location_callback(self, attr_name):
-        print " CALLBACK: Global Location changed to: ", vehicle.location.global_frame
+        print "Location (Global): ", self.location.global_frame
-        print " CALLBACK: Location changed to: ", vehicle.location.local_frame
+        print "Location (Local): ", self.location.local_frame

     # Add a callback.
 The first parameter the name of the observed attribute (a string).
-    vehicle.add_attribute_observer('location', location_callback)
+    vehicle.on_attribute('location', location_callback)

     # Wait 2s so callback can be notified before the observer is removed
     time.sleep(2)

     # Remove observer - specifying the attribute and previously registered callback function
-    vehicle.remove_attribute_observer('location', location_callback)
+    vehicle.remove_message_listener('location', location_callback)

 The callback is triggered every time a message is received from the vehicle (whether or not the observed attribute changes).